Shatanjay Sudha

 • Big Purchase

-Calculate affordability beyond EMI
+Test property affordability beyond the EMI

 Include the full cost of ownership, not just the loan payment.